citp/privacy-policy-historical/r/re/ree/reedsy.com.md

 ### We use appropriate technological and operational security measures to protect your information against any unauthorised access to or unlawful use.

-### We will retain your information for as long as is necessary to provide you with the services that you have requested from us or for as long as the law otherwise permits.
+### We will retain your information for as long as is necessary to provide you with the services that you have requested from us or for as long as the law otherwise permits and obliges.

 ### Unfortunately the transmission of information over the internet in not always completely secure.
 Although we do our best to implement measures to protect your information from unauthorised access, you acknowledge that we cannot always guarantee the security of information that you send over the internet to Reedsy.
 Once we have received your information, we will use appropriate and operational measures to protect it in accordance with paragraph 7.1. above.